minhkhang1795/xkcdBot/README.md

   * @xkcd newest/lastest/current - show the newest comic
   * @xkcd random - show a random comic
   * @xkcd [NUMBER] - show comic [NUMBER]
   * Beside the commands above, you can set up your bot to feed the newest comic to your group in Heroku Scheduler.
+The code associated with Heroku Scheduler is in `./bin/scheduler`.

 You can freely edit your bot in `bot.js` file.

-## Note
+# Note
-  * This README format follows the original [GroupMe Bot Tutorial](https://github.com/groupme/bot-tutorial-nodejs)
+  * This github was cloned from the original [GroupMe Bot Tutorial](https://github.com/groupme/bot-tutorial-nodejs)
   * The project uses [Heroku Scheduler](https://elements.heroku.com/addons/scheduler) and [Heroku Redis](https://elements.heroku.com/addons/heroku-redis), which requires Credit Card Validation.
 Charges may apply if your usages exceed free/hobby limits.

-## License
+# MIT License

 Copyright 2017 MINH-KHANG VU